vasveena/amazon-msk-ttt-workshop/docs/day2/part5/Prerequisites/exercise.md

 1. Navigate to [Redshift Console](https://us-east-1.console.aws.amazon.com/redshiftv2/home?region=us-east-1#subnet-groups), Click on left pane and choose **Subnet groups** in **Configurations** section
 2. Click **Create cluster subnet group**
 3. In **Cluster subnet group details**, provide below configuration details:
-> Name: msk-redshift-vpc
+>* Name: msk-redshift-vpc-subnet-group
-> Description: This subnet group contains msk and redshift subnet groups
+>* Description: This subnet group contains msk and redshift subnet groups

 4. In **Add subnets** section, go to **VPC** drop down and choose **MSKVPC**
 5. Click on **Add all the subnets for this VPC**